gleb-pp/edhub-2.0/README.md

 ## What is EdHub?

 EdHub is a Learning Management System for interaction between teachers, students, and parents.
-It aims to improve the quality of an educational process, simplify the interaction between the stakeholders, and improve student engagement in learning.
+It aims to improve the quality of an educational process, simplify the interaction between stakeholders, and improve student engagement in learning.

 Any user can create a course becoming a **Teacher**, invite students and their parents, upload materials, create assignments, see student submissions, grade them based on criteria, and calculate course grade.
 You can also join the course as a **Student** to see the study materials and submit your homework or as a **Parent** to track the academic performance of your child.